How Did We Choose the Best Hosts for Ruby on Rails?

 An advanced cPanel that requires some getting used to

 HostGator is a good fit for beginners seeking a web host with various features.
 The customer service and prices are favorable but avoid paying for unnecessary extras.
 Note there are limitations to the SEO capabilities.

 Why it’s best: Bluehost is an incredibly reliable hosting provider with strong customer service and uptime and offers great value for your money.

 Another budget-friendly web hosting option that offers full-featured support for Ruby on Rails is Bluehost.

 You may know this company for its close ties with WordPress, but Bluehost offers much more than WordPress-specific hosting.

-In addition to supporting RoR, Bluehost’s plans include things like SSH tunnels in addition to the more typical offerings, such as generous server resource allocations, as well as bonuses like marketing credits.
+In addition to supporting Ruby on Rails, Bluehost’s plans include features like SSH tunnels and generous server resource allocations, as well as bonuses such as marketing credits.

-If you are looking for a more advanced hosting option for your Ruby on Rails app, consider Liquid Web, which offers both cloud-based and traditional Virtual Private Server (VPS) hosting plans, as well as dedicated servers.
+If you are looking for a more advanced hosting option for your Ruby on Rails app, consider Liquid Web, which offers both cloud-based and traditional VPS hosting plans, as well as dedicated servers.